backprop64/DAMM/README.md

 ## Use our system entirely in Google Colab

 ### Tracking Notebook [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1AK9Y7PO4HKNRZ05UgmeJB8NyV2it_V0z?usp=sharing)

-- Use this notebook to track mice in videos using default DAMM weights (will be downloaded in the notebook), or using your own weights (created using the fine tuning notebook; see below).
-This notebook only optionally uses custom weights/config file.
+Use this notebook to track mice in videos.
+You can either use our default DAMM weights (will be automatically downloaded into the notebook), or use your own weights (created using the fine tuning notebook; see below).

 ### Fine Tuning DAMM Notebook [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1tVG6HvkxVKCKRzauVEhld3Jp7WZM8QK0?usp=sharing)
 - Use this notebook to create a dataset, annotate bouning boxes, and fine tune a object detection model that will be used in the Tracking Notebook for tracking.
 All you need to use this notebok is a video or directory containing videos